loki3/flexagonator/docs/script.md

     * **addFlex:** define a new flex
 * Properties
     * **leafProps:** describe the properties for every leaf
+    * **normalizeIds:** change the leaf ids so they match the order the leaves occur in the unfolded template
     * **setFace:** set properties for the entire face (front and/or back)
     * **unsetFace:** set properties for just the portion of the current face that's not already set (front and/or back)
     * **labelAsTree:** set properties for all leaf faces by traversing the pats as a binary tree